yavarhadi/TinyTapeout_yavar/docs/info.md

 ## How to test

-Explain how to use your project--> with tb_counter
+it will be tested with tb_counter file

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+not included List